pryley/site-reviews/ROADMAP.md

 ## Proposed features

 - [ ] Add "More Details" modal to addons (ref: Plugins > Add New)
-- [ ] Add a setting to send an email notification after responding to a review
 - [ ] Add a single-use notice on the settings page to encourage users to rate the plugin (ref: Polylang)
 - [ ] Add a time constraint to review limits
 - [ ] Allow review submissions without javascript (ref: comment form)